Kaiqi-Liang/CITS5503-Labs/exams.md

 1. Use Rekognition to automatically create labels for the uploaded images.
 2. Use Cognito to create authentication, authorisation, and user management.
 3. Use S3 for users to upload images from a local machine to the cloud and enable versioning in the case of user deleting files and wanting to restore them.
-4. Use DynamoDb to store user information and metadata for their files.
+4. Use DynamoDB to store user information and metadata for their files.
 5. Use Amplify (Mobile Hub) to develop and deploy the mobile and web app needed for the users to use it across multiple devices.

 ### Question 4 (20 points)